 Oral tests are done through an interview with a citizenship judge.

-After the test: get next steps
+After the test: Next steps

-If you do not pass the written test, but meet the other requirments for citizenship, we will schedule you for a second test.
-If you do not pass the second test, we will send you a notice telling you to appear for an interview (30‑90 minutes) with a citizenship judge.
+If you do not pass the written test, but meet the other requirements for citizenship, we will schedule you for a second test.
+If you do not pass the second test, we will send you a notice telling you to come to an interview with a citizenship judge.

 - Date Modified: